severian5it/udacity_dsa/data_structures/Project_Show_me_Data_Structures/explanation1.md

 ## Blockchain

+Block-chain has been implemented by usage of a Linked List, where the *tail* is stored as an attribute, and not the head, as it happens in a traditional Linked List.

+A new attribute has been added to the block to keep track of the previous block, since is not possible to do the same with the hash.
+The Block-chain has same performance of a linked list, therefore:

+**Insert:** O(1) since is appended directly to the tail.

+**Delete:** O(N) traversing all the list.

+**Search:** O(N) traversing all the list.

+**Size:** O(N) traversing all the list.

 ## Union and Intersection

 The implementation of the two functions is based on a *linked list* and takes advantage of a *set*